ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 Just recently, there has been a lot of discussion and usage of the COVID-19 Passport on verification of the vaccasine status, confirmation of recent Rapid Antigen Test (RAT) or Nucleic acid aplification test (NAAT) and confirmed recovery status.

 But how does it work?
 In this exercise, we will take a brief look on practical public-key cryptography and its usage on certificate generation and signing.
-We don't try to understand the underlying math and potential problems; at least yet.
+We don't try to understand the underlying math - at least yet.
 Finally, we demonstrate a simple application of COVID-19 Password and how one could be created.
 How safe it is?